Page was last updated on 12/26/2025.

 An earlier iteration of replica trolley shuttle service along a portion of Central Ave utilized replica trolleybuses that were manufactured by either Optima/Chance, Cable Car Concepts, Trolley Enterprises, or Supreme Corp, while Route 35 used standard buses.
 Between 2011 & 2022, Gillig Low Floor replica trolleys were deployed to the CAT, with Hometown Manufacturing replica trolley replacing them thereafter.

 The creation of the Central Ave Trolley allows for a one-seat trip between downtown St. Pete and Pass-A-Grille, as opposed to the prior setup where customers would have to transfer between the earlier iteration Central Ave shuttle and PSTA Routes 3 or 35 in the Grand Central District or Downtown St. Pete.
-While the Central Ave Trolley technically replaced Route 35 service after its creation, the route number was used internally for the trolley until recently.
-The internal number has since switched to the 36 designation.
+While the Central Ave Trolley technically replaced Route 35 service after its creation, the route number was used internally for the trolley until 2023, when it changed to using the Route 36 designation.
+In 2025, the designation was changed again to Route 700.

 Fares